PowerPoint 2010: Encrypt with Password

 Figure 6: General Options

-- Password to Open: Type a password in the field, and the next time you or anybody else opens the file, PowerPoint will prompt to enter the password.
+- Type a password in the field, and the next time you or anybody else opens the file, PowerPoint will prompt to enter the password.

-- Password to Modify: Type a password in the field to make the presentation readable and visible, but not editable.
+- Type a password in the field to make the presentation readable and visible, but not editable.

-- After typing passwords in one or both fields, click OK.
-This opens the Confirm Password window as shown in Figure 4 above.
-Reenter the password.
+- After typing passwords in one or both fields, click the OK button.
+Doing so opens the Confirm Password window, as shown in Figure 4, previously on this page.
+Re-enter the password (s).
 If you opted for both open and modify passwords in the preceding steps, you'll get the confirmation password window twice.
-Enter the passwords and click OK to get back to Save As dialog box.
+Enter the passwords and click the OK button to get back to the Save As dialog box.

 Opening Password Protected Presentations